imAravindR/imAravindR.github.io/_posts/2020-06-28-perceptron.md

 # Bank Churn Prediction

 Why Customer retention is important? [source](https://www.dcrstrategies.com/customer-incentives/5-reasons-customer-retention-business/)

-    1. Save Money On Marketing
+    *1. Save Money On Marketing
     2. Repeat Purchases From Repeat Customers Means Repeat Profit
     3. Free Word-Of-Mouth Advertising
     4. Retained Customers Will Provide Valuable Feedback
-    5. Previous Customers Will Pay Premium Prices.
+    5. Previous Customers Will Pay Premium Prices.*

 Why and when will a customer leave his/her bank could be a challenging question to answer.